mongodb/docs/source/includes/driver-example-delete-result.rst

      - id: motor
        content: |
-         The operation asynchronously returns an instance of :py:class:`pymongo.results.DeleteResult` with the status of the
+         The operations asynchronously return instances of
+         :py:class:`pymongo.results.DeleteResult` with the status of the
          operation.